Exact simulation of the first passage time through a given level for jump diffusions: Numerical illustrations

 \section{Numerical illustrations}

-In this last section, we present two examples of jump diffusion processes and propose simulation experiments which illustrate the algorithms introduced in Section \ref{sec:algostopdiff}.
-Let us just recall that the diffusion $(Y_t,\, t\ge 0)$ satisfies \eqref{afterijump}-\eqref{afterijump1} with a determinsistic starting value $Y_0=y_0$.
-In all examples and without loss of generality, we shall focus our attention to the case $y_0<L$ where $L$ stands for the level the diffusion process should overcome ($\tau_L$ denotes the first passage time).
+In this last section, two examples of jump diffusion processes were presented, and we proposed simulation experiments that show the methodology introduced in Section \ref{sec:algostopdiff}.
+The diffusion $(Y_t,\, t\ge 0)$ satisfies \eqref{afterijump}-\eqref{afterijump1} with a deterministic starting value $Y_0=y_0$.
+In all examples and without a loss of generality, we focus on the case $y_0<L$, where $L$ is the level the diffusion process should overcome, and $\tau_L$ is the first passage time.